 Also of note, if you find historic homes and neighborhoods attractive, you love the details, the history, and the charm, then you are sure to be interested in this neighborhood.
 With 66.2% of the residential real estate in the Holyoke City Center neighborhood built no later than 1939, and some built considerably earlier, this neighborhood has a greater concentration of historic residences than 98.0% of all neighborhoods in America.
 In this regard, this neighborhood truly stands out as special.

-American households most often have a car, and regularly they have two or three.
-But households in the Holyoke City Center neighborhood buck this trend.
+Most American households own a car or other vehicle.
+Many own two cars or perhaps three.
+In the United States, it is useful to have an automobile not only for commuting, but also for shopping and getting to other services one needs.
+But NeighborhoodScout's analysis revealed that households in the Holyoke City Center neighborhood have a highly unusual car ownership.
 26.8% of the households in this neighborhood don't own a car at all.
 This is more carless households than NeighborhoodScout found in 96.7% of U.S. neighborhoods.

 Did you know that the Holyoke City Center neighborhood has more Puerto Rican and Dominican ancestry people living in it than nearly any neighborhood in America?
 It's true!
 In fact, 78.7% of this neighborhood's residents have Puerto Rican ancestry and 9.0% have Dominican ancestry.